marcgg/marcgg.github.com/_posts/2013-04-22-what-i-learned-teaching-web.md

 ### Examples are great

 I did some live coding and it seemed like it helped them a lot to understand what programming is all about.
-Overall I'd say that 2 minute spent in the Chrome inspector are worth 10 slides of tedious HTML syntax description.
+Overall I'd say that 2 minutes spent in the Chrome inspector are worth 10 slides of tedious HTML syntax description or any other kind of theory.

 I also spent time in the console, using whois, dig, ping, curl and so on to showcase a bit of the web's behind the scene.
-While I think that the console felt a bit weird to people present ("wtf is that black screen with lines of text scrolling"), it helped demonstrate that there is a lot going on when you try to access a website.
+While I think that the console felt a bit weird to people present (the "wtf is that black screen with lines of text scrolling?" effect), it helped demonstrate that there is a lot going on when you try to access a website.

-It was also very fun to crash one of the student's website with a simple [DoS attack](http://en.wikipedia.org/wiki/Denial-of-service_attack) to explain what this was all about and introduce a part of the class about performances.
+It was also very fun to crash one of the student's website with a simple [DoS attack](http://en.wikipedia.org/wiki/Denial-of-service_attack) to explain what this was all about and introduce a part of the class about performances!

 ### Two hours is short

-At first I was really worried I wouldn't have enough material to keep people interested for two hours each class... but by the last session it seemed like we should have spent a full day talking and there would still be discussions to be had!
+At first I was really worried I wouldn't have enough material to keep people interested for two hours... but by the last session it seemed like we should have spent a full day talking and there would still be discussions to be had!
 The subjects I presented are very broad and each have immense ramifications, so staying focused and do not take too much time was